 - Flue pipe system.
 Check for blockage and/or leakage.
 Check the outside termination and the connections at and internal to the furnace. - Wiring.
 Check electrical connections for tightness and/or corrosion.
 Check wires for damage.

 FILTERS

 FILTER MAINTENANCE

 Improper filter maintenance is the most common cause of inadequate heating or cooling performance.
-Filters should be cleaned (permanent) or replaced (disposable) every two months or as required.
-When replacing a filter, it must be replaced with a filter of the same type and size.
+Filters should be cleaned (permanent) or replaced (disposable) as required.